YiranH/Viola_Jones_649/README.md

    (The codes are written in macOS environment.
 I'm not sure the instructions are right for Windows environment.)

-   The results are stored in the same directory named "part1.txt", "part2.txt", "part3.txt".
+   The results are stored in the same directory named "part1.txt", "part2.txt", "part3.txt", "part4.txt", corresponding to the 4 parts mentioned in the report.

-3. **Codes**
+3. **What's in this repo**

    **haar.py** is used for generating features and get intergral image.